rapidpro/surveyor/README.md

 <img src="https://raw.githubusercontent.com/rapidpro/surveyor/master/screens/screen_flow.png" width="150">

 ### Is this like ODK?
-This approach is particularly useful for running surveys in person with numerators in much the same way ODK was intended for.
+This approach is particularly useful for running surveys in person with enumerators in much the same way ODK was intended for.
 Where Surveyor differs is that it leverages the power of the RapidPro platform.
 It's far easier designing your survey and skip logic using RapidPro's flow builder.
 ODK currently offers more data types, however these along with a much richer client-side experience are coming soon to Surveyor.

 RapidPro Surveyor is open source (BSD).
 Copyright 2015, UNICEF.